 I’ve created reading alcoves for those who want a quiet place to read when others are working at tables or on computers.
 (Students can converse as long as they used their 2-foot voices–a completely silent library is not conducive to student collaboration.)
 I always have computers turned on, ready for students to use any time of day.
 To be always inviting, I create a personalized laminated pass for each teacher/classroom to fill out with a dry-erase marker allowing students to come to the library during class-time if they need a book, computer, whatever.

 Always let students help out.
 I let kids shelve books whenever they ask—the shelves might not be perfect, but it gets books back on the shelves and they feel good about helping.
 I ask for student input/help creating displays, whether on the bulletin boards or the shelves.
 Regarding bulletin boards, I have three 4’x4′ bulletin boards, one outside every doorway into the library and eye-catching displays inspire kids to come inside.
-I offer a “Tech Morning” once a week for kids to learn about new app or online service.
-Believe me, kids love to learn new technology, and when teachers see students asking about or using an app for a project, they become more interested too!
+I offer a “Tech Morning” once a week for kids to learn about a new app or online service.
+Believe me, kids love to learn new technology, and when teachers see students asking about using an app for a project, they become more interested too!

-- How do you promote collaboration with the classroom teachers in your school?
+8. How do you promote collaboration with the classroom teachers in your school?

-- In what ways are you a leader within your school?
+9. In what ways are you a leader within your school?

 One year we got a new principal, and he set up interviews with staff members during the summer to get a feel for everything.
 One of the questions he asked each person was, “If the principal was suddenly gone for some reason, who are 3 people in the school who you could rely on to keep things running smoothly?”
 I was flattered that quite a few folks mentioned me, so I made it my goal that everyone would mention the school librarian in answer to that question!
 By keeping that broad concept in mind I was able to see more possibilities for involvement, rather than just listing disparate things I wanted to accomplish.

-- What are some of the ways you raise money and/or resources for your library?
+10. What are some of the ways you raise money and/or resources for your library?

 I’m fortunate that my district supports the library program with substantial funds for books and online resources, so I don’t have to, as so many do, weasel money from a principal or try to raise funds on my own.
-However, I am adamant about one way a librarian NOT raise money: with fines for overdue books.
-They don’t work.
+I am adamant, however, about one way a librarian NOT raise money: with fines for overdue books.
+Fines don’t work.
 Kids who are well-off don’t care about the paltry amount and poorer kids are stressed out trying to pay a fine and still have money for lunch (or dinner on their way home), and basically it just makes a lot more work for the librarian, especially if there’s a whole class trying to check out books in the last 10 minutes of the period!
 I mean really, it’s just a darn book and there’s plenty more on the shelves—a child and their feelings are a lot more important than a fine (or even a lost $15 book)!
 There are much more effective ways to tease kids into getting overdue books back.